 - Get to know your site's users as much as possible

-It is certainly not worth to surprise a website visitor with something crazy.
+It is certainly not worth surprising a website visitor with something crazy.
 The login button is usually in the upper right corner.
 So, why to change it?
 You would not achieve anything good with this change.

 People already have a mental map in their heads, according to which they automatically know what should be where.
 Or they are at least expecting it in there.
 So there is no reason to change the established habits.

-And how to place an additional call to action buttons?
+And how to place additional call to action buttons?

 Ideally, it should be recognizable at first sight.
 The user should logically come across them during a standard site visit.
 The placement should reflect normal user behavior.